-A typical 2-storey house does not have fire doors and fire triggered door closers, which means the whole property is actually one large compartment.
-The reality is if a ceiling within that compartment is compromised with a hole for a downlight, the fire and smoke would pour out the door of the rooms way before the little hole in the ceiling!
+A typical 2-storey house does not have fire doors and fire triggered door closers, which means the whole property is actually one large fire compartment.
+The reality is if a ceiling within that compartment is compromised by a hole for a downlight to fit in, the fire and smoke would pour out the door of the rooms way before the little holes in the ceiling!

 The most common entry-level downlight approach is a solid metal can be positioned over the back of the downlight.
 Again, easy to install as they come ready to install.
-However LED performance can impede in a variety of ways when they are located in ambient running temperatures higher than their specification, i.e. a canned fire rated downlight.
-When the airflow around an LED lamp is restricted, temperatures rise and the LED will suffer.
-Its lifespan could be compromised and colour temperatures may shift.
+However LED performance can be impeded in a variety of ways when they are located in ambient running temperatures higher than their specification, i.e. a canned fire rated downlight.
+When the airflow around an LED lamp is restricted, temperatures rise and the LED itself will suffer, compromising lifespan with potential unwanted shifts in colour temperatures over time.